mariohernandez/components-for-beginners/exercises/exercise-2/exercise-2.1.md

 {% endtab %}
 {% endtabs %}

 * We've added some logic to the button to ensure we render the right HTML element based on the data we receive.
 For example, if a URL is passed, we use an `<a>` tag with the class of **button**, otherwise we use a `<button>` tag.
 We always want to make sure we use proper semantic markup for accessibility and for the task at hand.
 An `<a>` tag will allow us to be directed to another page or a section within the same page, whereas a `<button>` element will allow us to perform an action such as submit content.

-#### Next:  Updated the Hero to make use of the new button atom
+#### Next:  Update the Hero to make use of the new button atom